Note

 Microsoft Defender for Cloud uses Azure role-based access control (Azure Role-Based Access Control) to provide built-in roles.
-You can assign these roles to users, groups, and services in Azure to give users access to resources according to the access defined in the role.
+Assign these roles to users, groups, and services in Azure to give them access to resources according to the role's defined access.

-Defender for Cloud assesses the configuration of your resources and identifies security issues and vulnerabilities.
-In Defender for Cloud, you can view information related to a resource when you have one of these roles assigned for the subscription or the resource group the resource belongs to: Owner, Contributor, or Reader.
+Defender for Cloud assesses resource configurations and identifies security issues and vulnerabilities.
+In Defender for Cloud, view resource information when assigned one of these roles for the subscription or resource group: Owner, Contributor, or Reader.

 In addition to the built-in roles, there are two roles specific to Defender for Cloud:

-- Security Reader: A user that belongs to this role has read-only access to Defender for Cloud.
-The user can view recommendations, alerts, a security policy, and security states, but can't make changes.
+- Security Reader: A user in this role has read-only access to Defender for Cloud.
+The user can view recommendations, alerts, security policies, and security states but can't make changes.

-- Security Admin: A user that belongs to this role has the same access as the Security Reader and can also update the security policy, and dismiss alerts and recommendations.
+- Security Admin: A user in this role has the same access as the Security Reader and can also update security policies and dismiss alerts and recommendations.

-For example, you can assign the Reader role to users who only need to view security health information of a resource without taking any action.
-Users with a Reader role can apply recommendations or editing policies.
+For example, assign the Reader role to users who only need to view security health information of a resource without taking any action.
+Users with a Reader role can't apply recommendations or edit policies.

 The following table displays roles and allowed actions in Defender for Cloud.